 • Elements of the academic curriculum are used to foster a supportive and inclusive ethos within the school.
-Some of the themes in literature, drama, history and current affairs provide opportunities for raising awareness of bullying.
+Some of the themes in literature, drama, history Anti-Bullying Policy | Kensington Park School Last reviewed: 05/2025 Next Review: 09/2025 and current affairs provide opportunities for raising awareness of bullying.
 Assemblies promote mutual respect, thereby fostering a community in which each individual is valued.